Blending ground pork with mushrooms and garlic to make homemade breakfast sausage patties adds an extra delicious savory taste.

 *Substitute 1 tablespoon vinegar or lemon juice and enough milk to equal 1 cup.
 Let stand 5 minutes.

-Cook mushrooms and garlic in 10-inch nonstick skillet over medium-high heat, stirring constantly, 5 minutes or until most of the water has evaporated and mixture begins to stick to bottom of pan.
-Pour mushroom mixture into large bowl; add ground pork, 1 teaspoon salt, sage, thyme and ground red pepper.
+Cook mushrooms and garlic in 10-inch nonstick skillet over medium-high heat, stirring constantly, 5 minutes or until most of water has evaporated and mixture begins to stick to bottom of pan.
+Pour mushroom mixture into large bowl; add ground pork, 1 teaspoon salt, sage, thyme and cayenne.
 Mix until thoroughly combined.

 Divide mixture into 8 equal portions; shape into 1/4-inch-thick patties.
 Place patties onto parchment-lined baking sheet pan.
 Refrigerate.